bastihaase/Insight18b-SparkSQL-Array/README.md

 - The catalyst component compiles SQL commands to JVM bytecode based on these rules
 - There is no detailed documentation for this, so I dove deep into the source code
 - Specifically, I chose specific SQL commands and analyzed how they were parsed
+- I had to make sure that the rules that will be applied to my expressions make sense for my use case
+- I also had to write the codeGen functions that produce the JVM bytecode via quasi-quotes
 - Setting up a fully functioning data pipeline was a secondary engineering challenge